-Special travel insurance should be obtained for authorised Scout visits abroad.
+8.1.1.2 Special travel insurance should be obtained for authorised Scout visits abroad.

-Parties of up to five foreign Scouts visiting the British Isles to take part in Scout activities organised by a British home unit are also covered by this policy.

-Larger parties can be insured by the host unit if the visiting Scouts are not already insured through their home Association.
+Parties of up to five Scouts who are not members of The Scout Association visiting the United Kingdom to take part in Scout activities organised by a British home unit are also covered by this policy.
+Larger parties may be insured by the host unit if the visiting Scouts are not already insured through their home Association.

-The policy covers accidents and medical expenses in the British Isles and on the continent of Europe.
+8.1.1.3 The policy covers accidents and medical expenses in the British Isles and on the continent of Europe.